 Urine CultureSkip to the navigation

-Urinary tract infections are more common in women and girls than in men.
-This may be partly because the female urethra is shorter and closer to the anus, which allows bacteria from the intestines to come into contact more easily with the urethra.
-Men also have an antibacterial substance in their prostate gland that reduces their risk.
+UTIs are more common in women and girls than in men.
+This may be partly because the female urethra is shorter and closer to the anus.
+This allows bacteria from the intestines to come into contact more easily with the urethra.
+Men also have an antibacterial substance in their prostate gland that lowers their risk.